spirit-code/spirit/ui-qt/README.md

 a powerful live visualisation of the spin systems.

 ### Widgets
-The available calculation methods and optimizers, starting and stopping the calculation as well as the switching between images are implemented in `ControlWidget`.
+The available calculation methods and solvers, starting and stopping the calculation as well as the switching between images are implemented in `ControlWidget`.
 Via the file menu, one can import and export e.g. spin configurations.
 The `Spin Widget` wraps the **VFRendering** library's visualisation capabilities